aishameriane/msc-economics/Thesis/Study/Lit Review/The effects of monetary policy shocks on inequality.md

 * Expansionary policy can reduce inequality through savings redistribution: when the interest rate is lower, the borrowers (usually the ones with higher marginal propensity to consume, the poorer people) will benefit more than the people who are lending money;
 * Expancionary policy can reduce inequality because is creates a stimulus in the economy, increasing employment and salaries.

 **I really don't get** what they are saying in pag 9 about the shocks.
-What's the meaning of _"This metodology overcomes two problems that may confound the causal estimation of the effect of monetary policy shocks on inequality"_
+What's the meaning of _"This metodology overcomes two problems that may confound the causal estimation of the effect of monetary policy shocks on inequality"_.
-They argue that is necessary to use "exogenous" monetary policy shocks (pag 8).
+They argue that it is necessary to use "exogenous" monetary policy shocks (pag 8).

 ## Introduction